Kendall County Estate Planning Attorney for Life Insurance

 Another benefit of a Living Trust versus a Will is the avoidance of probate and court procedures.
 A Last Will and Testament is a public document and must undergo a court process called “probate court”.
 Another benefit of a Living Trust is a spendthrift provision.
 A spendthrift provision is a key term in a Living Trust providing beneficiaries creditor protection and, therefore, providing asset protection for their inheritance.
 One of the many decisions parents are making, now, is considering incentives and bloodline trust to keep their family inheritance in their family.
 Thus, parents are concerned that in-laws could change their estate plans and pass their wealth to the in-law’s side of the family.

-Sean Robertson is a graduate of DePaul University College of Law and University of Illinois at Urbana-Champaign for his undergraduate degree.
-Sean Robertson and Robertson Legal Group, LLC concentrate in the areas of wills and living trusts in the Naperville, Plainfield, Lisle, and Wheaton areas.
-Sean Robertson is 44 years old and has years to grow with couples and adult children.
+We are a graduate of DePaul University College of Law and University of Illinois at Urbana-Champaign for his undergraduate degree.
+Robertson Legal Group, LLC concentrate in the areas of wills and living trusts in the Naperville, Plainfield, Lisle, and Wheaton areas.
+We are 44 years old and has years to grow with couples and adult children.
 A major consideration when picking an estate planning attorney for many couples is whether the living trust lawyer will be around when their children will need an estate planning lawyer.
-Sean Robertson may be reached at 630-780-1034 or via online contact form.
+Sean may be reached at 630-780-1034 or via online contact form.

 CONTACT AN EXPERIENCED NAPERVILLE ESTATE PLANNING AND LIVING TRUST LAWYER

-Sean Robertson and Robertson Legal Group, LLC offer a free initial consultation for families in the Yorkville and Kendall County areas such as Newark, Plainfield, Joliet, Oswego, Yorkville, Sandwich, Aurora, Shorewood, Plattville, Sean Robertson is passionate about wealth management and estate planning and empowering individuals and families to protect their families hard-earned wealth and assets.
-Sean Robertson provides responsive and personalized attention to families.
-Sean Robertson may be reached at 630-780-1034 or via online contact form.
+Robertson Legal Group, LLC offer a free initial consultation for families in the Yorkville and Kendall County areas such as Newark, Plainfield, Joliet, Oswego, Yorkville, Sandwich, Aurora, Shorewood, Plattville, We are passionate about wealth management and estate planning and empowering individuals and families to protect their families hard-earned wealth and assets.
+Sean provides responsive and personalized attention to families.
+Sean may be reached at 630-780-1034 or via online contact form.